Boxvidra/Boxvidra-Project/README.md

 TapTux is designed with security and privacy as a top priority across all its OS containers.
 Its architecture ensures complete isolation from the host system, relying on the fact that Termux does not expose any sensitive information in `/data/data/com.termux/`.
 This isolation prevents any interference with the host system files or applications.

-**Restricted Countries:** TapTux is not supported in the following regions due to regulatory restrictions:
-- United Arab Emirates
-- Qatar
-- Israel

 **Security Mechanisms:**
 - TapTux applies a system-wide security framework to all containers, aiming to protect users from suspicious programs, malicious codes, and untrusted scripts.
 - The platform includes a built-in Defender system that monitors and blocks potentially harmful operations.